xendan/pipelineapmexample/README.md

 ```
 ./gradlew clean runPipeline
 ```
-This will run "pipeline" defined by `pipeline.properties` where:

-`total` defines number of processors, expected >= 3

-`ports` defines ports used by processors for communication, expected list of integers of `total`-1 length

 ## More details
-Gradle task `runPipeline` builds project and runs result jar `total` times, to create a pipeline that consist of `total` number of independent processors.
-Each processor except `Source`(just fancy name for first processor) wait for message on incoming port, process it and write new message to outgoing port. `Source` does not read message, it just sends "First message" string.
+Gradle task `runPipeline` builds project and runs result jar several times, to create a pipeline that consist of several java processes.
+Number of processes and ports that they use for sending/receiving message is defined in `pipeline.properties` Each processor except `Source`(just fancy name for first processor) wait for message on incoming port, process it and write new message to outgoing port. `Source` does not read message, it just sends "First message" string.